Javisapi/Audio_Signals_Software-Dev./README.md

-# Hypersurfaces Software Development by Javi Fernandez
+# Software Development
-Repository to work on the Software Development project assigned by Hypersurfaces.
+Repository to work on a Software Development project to process audio signals.

 ## How to run